 The final backcheck submittal should be complete in every respect and should be ready for advertising.
 The drawings should show the name of the reviewer and signature and professional seal of the Principal of the firm responsible for the design as testimony that the submittal was reviewed and found to be suitable for bidding.

-The submittal typically incorporates all previous review comments; and Biddability, Constructability, Operability, Environmental and Sustainability (BCOES) review comments made during the concept and final design phases.
-All comments should have been addressed, validated, and closed.
+The submittal incorporates all previous Quality Assurance and BCOES review comments.
+All comments should have been evaluated by the designer, addressed in the submittal, and closed by the reviewer or designated authority.
 The designer should provide a response indicating the reason for not incorporating any non-concurred comments.
-The designer should submit a complete response to all previous review comments in Dr. Checks with the submission.
+The designer should submit a complete response to all previous review comments in ProjNet with the submission.
+Reviewers use the Backcheck submittal to review all previous review comments and close out if addressed.
+If a reviewer feels that a comment was not adequately addressed by the backcheck submittal, the designer may be required to make the correction and upload proof of the correction to the review comment in ProjNet